Jackson Pro Plus Series Dinky MDK HT7 STN

 Scale: 26" (660 - 685 mm)

-Higher string tension ensures a crisper tone -
+Higher string tension for clear, defined tone. -

 Technology: Solid Body